History of the nude in art: Latest trends

-Feminist art has tried to vindicate the image of woman as a person and not as an object, focusing on her essence, both material and spiritual, and highlighting aspects of her sexual condition such as menstruation, motherhood, etc. An essential aspect is the message, the attempt to make the viewer reflect, if necessary through provocation, with shocking works that stir the conscience.
+Feminist art has sought to vindicate the image of woman as a person rather than an object, focusing on her essence, both material and spiritual, and highlighting aspects of her sexual condition, such as menstruation, motherhood, etc. An essential aspect is the message, the attempt to make the viewer reflect, if necessary, through provocation, with shocking works that stir the conscience.
 One of the ways of diluting gender differences has been through the degradation or mutilation of the body: thus, Donna Haraway creates neutral, transhuman bodies, which she calls "cyborg bodies".
 Cindy Sherman makes deliberately ugly, repulsive female nudes to demystify gender.
 Judy Chicago defends the value of women as more than just beautiful bodies, in works such as Red Flag (1971).
 Zoe Leonard shows the body in its crudest reality, as in her series Vagina (1990), inspired by Courbet's The Origin of the World.
 Kiki Smith makes fragile sculptures of fragmented bodies, highlighting the processes of reproduction, with scatological elements.

 In the 1970s, the organization Women Against Rape criticized—among other aspects of Western culture—the female nude in painting, considering that the representation of the naked female body is a form of rape.
-In the 1980s the Guerrilla Girls group launched a campaign under the slogan "Do women have to be naked to enter the Metropolitan Museum?", highlighting the fact that less than 5% of the contemporary artists in this museum are women, but 85% of the nudes are female.
+In the 1980s, the Guerrilla Girls group launched a campaign under the slogan "Do women have to be naked to enter the Metropolitan Museum?", highlighting the fact that less than 5% of the contemporary artists in this museum are women, but 85% of the nudes are female.

 One of the most successful artists in recent times has been Jenny Saville, who creates large works with figures seen from unusual perspectives, where the bodies resemble mountains of flesh that seem to fill the entire space, with a predilection for showing the genital areas, or imperfections and wounds of the skin, with bright, intense colors, arranged by spots, predominantly red and brown tones.
 They are generally obese bodies—she frequently portrays herself—where the flesh forms folds and wrinkles, with monumental forms that resemble the vision that a child has of an adult.
-Inspired by Courbet and Velázquez, she paints the real woman of today, without any kind of idealization, without looking for beauty, only truthfulness, creating—as she calls herself—"landscapes of the body".
+Inspired by Courbet and Velázquez, she paints the real woman of today, without any idealization, without looking for beauty, only truthfulness, creating—as she calls herself—"landscapes of the body".